 - There are many reasons a dog may not want to eat.
 Thankfully, most episodes of decreased appetite only last a short time and do not negatively impact your dog’s quality of life.

-- If your dog’s not eating, but otherwise acting normal, you can try withholding food for 12-24 hours.
+- If your dog’s not eating, but is otherwise acting normal, you can try withholding food for 12-24 hours.
 Then reintroduce small amounts of a bland diet.

 - If your dog is running a fever, cannot keep water down, or if inappetence or vomiting persists for more than 24 hours, contact your veterinarian for guidance.